ozlemhafalir/movie-radar/README.md

 ### Pep8

-✅ Using pylint for run.py no issue was detected:
+✅ Using flake8 and pylint for run.py no issue was detected:

 ```shell
 % flake8 run.py